DanCardin/chapter-sync/README.md

 ## Web

-The tool also ships with a web service which can be used to view and (eventually) manage subscriptions
+The tool also ships with a web service which can be used to view and manage subscriptions.

 ![Web Example](docs/web.png)